cpske/ISP/assignment/ku-polls/iteration4.md

 ### 1. New and Revised Functionality

-1. List of polls displays all published polls, not just newest polls.
-Polls are sorted by date, from newest to oldest.
+1. List of polls displays **all** published polls, not just newest polls.
+2. Polls are sorted by date, from newest to oldest (same as before but now show all published polls).

 ### 2. Automation using Github